 RMG is independent of all other areas of Macquarie.
-The Head of RMG is a member of the Executive Committee of MGL and MBL and reports to the Chief Executive Officers of MBL and MGL.
+The Head of RMG is a member of the Executive Committee of MGL and MBL and reports to the Chief Executive Officers of MBL and MGL with a secondary reporting line to the Board Risk Committee.
 RMG exercises centralised prudential management and ensures risks are assessed consistently across the Group.
 RMG is mandated with identifying, quantifying and assessing all risks and setting appropriate prudential limits consistent with the risk appetite of the Group.
 Where appropriate, these limits are approved by the Executive Committee and the Boards.
 RMG's authority is required for all material risk acceptance decisions.